Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 spirea small shrub

-The stunning flowers of dwarf spirea shrubs create an attractive front of house landscape
+The stunning flowers of the dwarf spirea shrub make it perfect for front of house landscaping

-Spirea (botanical name Spiraea) shrubs are easy-care small flowering shrubs with clusters of flowers and stunning foliage.
-Spirea flowers can be red, rosy-pink, white, and blue.
+Spirea shrubs are easy-care, small flowering shrubs with clusters of flowers and stunning foliage.
+Spirea flowers bloom in spring or summer and can be red, rosy-pink, white, or blue.
 Many spirea species are low-growing shrubby plants that thrive in full sun.
 Spirea deciduous shrubs have foliage that turns spectacular oranges, reds, yellows, and purples in the fall.

 Dwarf spirea shrubs grow up to 3 ft.
 (1 m) tall.
-The small flowering bushes grow best as foundation plantings, borders plants, or flowering pathway edging.
-You can also plant the shrubs in containers for growing on porches or balconies.
+The small flowering bushes grow best as foundation plants, border plants, or flowering pathway edging.
+You can also plant the shrubs in containers to grow on porches or balconies.
 Spirea shrubs thrive in zones 3 to 8.

 Japanese Skimmias (Skimmia Japonica)

-Japanese Skimmia is an evergreen dwarf flowering shrub that thrives in the shade.
-This low-growing flower bed shrub grows to 4 ft.
+The Japanese Skimmia is an evergreen dwarf flowering shrub that thrives in the shade.
+This low-growing, spring-blooming shrub grows to 4 ft.
 (1.2 m) with a domed shape.
 Japanese skimmia shrubs are known for their fragrant, star-shaped flowers, evergreen foliage with lanceolate leaves, and bright red berries.

-It’s best to grow short Japanese Skimmias in flowering shrub borders, as low maintenance foundation plantings, blooming hedges, or patio containers.
-Grow these shade-loving evergreen flowering bushes in zones 6 to 8 for best results.
+It’s best to grow short Japanese Skimmias in flowering shrub borders, as low-maintenance foundation plantings, blooming hedges, or patio containers.
+Grow these shade-loving evergreen flowering bushes in zones 6 to 8 for the best results.

 Japanese Skimmia is on the list of the best small or dwarf evergreen shrubs.